About Respiratory Therapists

 - Provide hyperbaric oxygen therapy

-- Provide respiratory care to adults and children in their homes
+- Provide respiratory care to adults and children and babies at hospitals, clinics, and even at home

 - Provide education to patients, members of other healthcare professions, and the public